adityaarakeri/super-scripts/README.md

 # Super Awesome Scripts 😎

-## whats in this repo?
+## What's in this repo?
-a list of super awesome scripts which help automate the boring tasks
+A list of super awesome scripts which help automate the boring tasks.

 ## So far added
 | Script | Contributor|